Parallel resampling in the particle filter: Pseudocode conventions

-We distinguish between the $\kw{foreach}$ and $\kw{for}$ constructs.
+The algorithms presented in this work are described using pseudocode with a number of conventions.
+We distinguish between the $\Foreach$ and $\For$ constructs.
 The former is used where the body of the loop is to be executed for each element of a set, with the order unimportant.
 The latter is used where the body of the loop is to be executed for each element of a sequence, where the order must be preserved.
-The intended implication is that $\kw{foreach}$ loops may be parallised, while $\kw{for}$ loops may not be.
+The intended implication is that $\Foreach$ loops may be parallelised, while $\For$ loops cannot be.
+The $\Atomic$ keyword is used to indicate that a line must be executed as if it constitutes one instruction (i.e. an atomic operation) in order to avoid read and write conflicts between concurrently running threads.

-In what follows, we omit the subscript $t$ from weight, offspring and ancestry vectors, as all of the algorithms presented behave identically at each time in the particle filter.
+A number of primitive operations such as searches, transformations, reductions, sorts and prefix sums are used throughout pseudocode.
+These are specified in Code \ref{code:primitives}.
+Such operations will be familiar to users of, for example, the C++ standard template library (STL) or Thrust library~\citep{Thrust}, and their implementation on GPUs has been well-studied~\citep[see e.g.][]{Harris2007,Satish2009}.
+The advantage of describing algorithms in this way is that we can specify intent without prescribing implementation; the efficient implementation of these primitives in both serial and parallel contexts is well understood, and a single pseudocode description that uses primitives will often suffice for both serial and parallel contexts.